fp101fs/unfkernator/README.md

 1. Go to vectornator-to-svg's [latest Release](https://github.com/fp101fs/vectornator-to-svg/releases/latest)

-2. Download the ZIP file
+2. In the Assets section, click on vectornator-to-svg-vXYZ.zip to Download the ZIP file

 3. Extract the ZIP file